WeebDataHoarder/dpdk/doc/guides/nics/fm10k.rst

 Only Testpoint is validated with DPDK, the latest version that has been validated with DPDK is 4.1.6.

+To avoid loading other switch driver from outside of DPDK, there is another way to load switch driver in DPDK.
+If you want to use the inline switch driver, you need to set ''CONFIG_RTE_FM10K_SWITCH_MANAGEMENT=y'' in the configure file.
+The inline switch driver supports mirror and some flow forward rules.

 Support for Switch Restart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~